espocrm/documentation/docs/administration/formula.md

 EspoCRM formula is written in a simple language designed specifically for EspoCRM.

-There are 5 element types (lexemes) that can be used in formula:
+There are 5 element types that can be used in formula:

 * operators (e.g. `+`, `-`, `*`)
 * functions (e.g. `string\concatenate()`)